-- the dotshape (R, C, F or E) will be mentioned after the surface screening, for example Crystal NP MG34 R9 - SOL will not be mentioned if surface screening Solid is used, for example Crystal NP R6
+- the dotshape (R, C, F or E) will be mentioned after the surface screening, e.g. Crystal NP MG34 R9 - SOL will not be mentioned if surface screening Solid is used, e.g. Crystal NP R6

 Exceptions for Crystal and Crystal C: